 Overview.
-In Fiscal Year 2017, revenues from ad valorem property taxes were approximately \$2.6 billion and made up approximately 54.6% of the General Operating Fund revenues.
+Revenues from ad valorem property taxes were approximately \$2.6 billion and make up approximately 54.6% of the General Operating Fund revenues of the Board in Fiscal Year 2017.
 The Board's educational fund property tax levy has had a compounded annual growth rate of approximately 4% per year.
-For Fiscal Year 2018, the Board estimates property tax revenue of approximately \$2.9 billion and that this will account for approximately 50.7% of the General Operating Fund revenues of the Board.
-Property tax revenue is the Board's largest revenue source.
-As a part of its Fiscal Year 2019 Budget, the Board increased its educational fund property tax levy to the maximum levy allowable under PTELL.
-The Fiscal Year 2019 Budget includes increased revenues of approximately \$29 million versus the Fiscal Year 2018 year end collections and property taxes will be approximately 49% of Fiscal Year 2019 budgeted operating revenues.
-As part of the Fiscal Year 2019 Budget, the Board estimates that the Pension Property Tax Levy, which was first implemented in Fiscal Year 2017, will generate approximately \$429.5 million.
-In addition to the operating property tax revenues described above, the

-Board also recently levied taxes for capital improvements and increased this levy in Tax Years 2017 and 2018.
+For Fiscal Year 2018 the Board estimates the tax revenue to be \$2.8 billion and accounts for 49.8% of the General Operating Fund revenues of the Board.
+The new operating tax revenues for pensions are described below.
+As a part of its Fiscal Year 2018 Budget, the Board increased its property tax levy in two categories: (1) the maximum levy allowable under PTELL (increased revenues of approximately \$45 million are estimated for Fiscal Year 2018), and (2) the Pension Property Tax Levy (as defined herein) was implemented in the amount of \$425.8 million, from which the Board anticipates collecting approximately \$405 million.
+In addition to the operating property tax revenues described above, the Board also recently levied taxes for capital improvements and increased this levy in Tax Year 2017 as described under "Capital Improvement Tax Levy" below.
 For a discussion of the real property tax system see APPENDIX D - "THE REAL PROPERTY TAX SYSTEM."
-For an overview of the historic and budgeted property tax revenues, see the tables under the subheadings "- General Operating Fund" and "-Board's Fiscal Year 2019 Budget."
+For an overview of the historic and budgeted property tax revenues, see the tables under the subheadings "- General Operating Fund" and "-Board's Fiscal Year 2018 Budget."
 For a discussion of the timing of receipt of property tax revenues see "CASH FLOW AND LIQUIDITY-Timing of Receipt of Revenues" and APPENDIX D - "THE REAL PROPERTY TAX SYSTEM."
-And see "BONDHOLDERS' RISKS-Availability of Property Tax Revenues."

 Capital Improvement Tax Levy.
-In August 2015, the Board approved for the first time a statutorily-authorized annual levy of a Capital Improvement Tax in the initial amount of \$45 million to aid in funding its ongoing Capital Improvement Program.
-For the Fiscal Year 2019 Budget, the Capital Improvement Tax is estimated to increase revenues by approximately \$4.8 million over Fiscal Year 2018.
+In August 2015, the Board approved for the first time a statutorily-authorized annual levy of a Capital Improvement Tax in the initial amount of \$45 million to aid in funding its ongoing capital improvement program.
+For the Fiscal Year 2018 Budget, the Capital Improvement Tax is estimated to increase revenues by approximately \$3.6 million over Fiscal Year 2017.
 For a discussion of the Capital Improvement Tax and the Dedicated Capital Improvement Tax Bonds, see "DEBT STRUCTURE - Dedicated Capital Improvement Tax Bonds."